-Psychoeducational Assessment for Learning Disabilities
+Psychoeducational Assessment For Learning Disabilities

 Children and adolescents are typically referred for an assessment by their parents, family doctor/pediatrician, or school.
 Young adults often seek testing just prior to attending college or university (which may be required) in order to confirm a Learning Disability and determine any necessary accommodations.
 Other adults may seek to know if they have a formal Learning Disability based on their past experiences (e.g., struggled in school) and are having difficulty in some aspect of their life (e.g., occupationally-related).

-Identifying a Learning Disability
+- Identifying a Learning Disability

-What to expect from testing for a Learning Disability
+- What to expect from testing for a Learning Disability

 A psychoeducational assessment involves a standardized administration of specific tests to evaluate an individual’s cognitive potential, adaptive functioning, academic abilities, and socio-emotional skills and/or behavioural functioning.
 The assessment will include a structured interview, assessment of cognitive potential, academic achievement, measures of attention, memory, and phonological processing.
 The purpose of the assessment is to provide an accurate portrait of an individual’s learning strengths and needs in a variety of contexts, using a combination of subjective and objective data collected from the individual, parents, and also teachers.